^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-When a woman develops a pathological process of glandular or connective tissue growth in the breast, caused by an increase in the proliferative activity of their cells, and various lumps and nodes develop, this is called breast fibromatosis.
+When a pathological process of proliferation of glandular or connective tissue occurs in a woman’s breast, caused by an increase in the proliferative activity of their cells, and various seals and nodes appear, this is called fibromatosis of the mammary gland.

-Disruption of tissue development, which doctors also call dysplasia, can occur at almost any point in the human body.
-Intensively proliferating "extra" cells of some tissues are able to penetrate into the structure of the surrounding tissues, forming neoplasms in the form of tumor-like conglomerates, dense nodes or cysts.
+The disruption of tissue development, which doctors also call dysplasia, can occur at almost any point in the human body.
+Intensively multiplying "extra" cells of some tissues are capable of penetrating the structure of surrounding tissues, forming neoplasms in the form of tumor-like conglomerates, dense nodes or cysts.
 The result of this process in the mammary glands is mastopathy - that is, breast pathology.
-Its main clinical and morphological manifestations, many experts define as breast fibromatosis, but more often - as various forms of nodular mastopathy.
+Its main clinical and morphological manifestations are defined by many specialists as fibromatosis of the mammary gland, but more often - as various forms of nodular mastopathy.

-The causes of breast fibromatosis lie in the fact that all these pathological transformations occur as a result of disturbances in the balance of hormones in a woman’s body.
-The level of estradiol, estrogen, testosterone, progesterone, prolactin cyclically varies due to sexual development, menstruation, pregnancy, menopause.
-And in this system work not only the ovaries that produce estrogen, but also the pituitary gland, which synthesizes luteotropic hormone and prolactin.
-The thyroid gland, which is responsible for the production of thyroxine and triiodothyronine, which regulate the state of metabolism, is also involved in it.
-So a decrease in thyroid function (hypothyroidism) can significantly increase the likelihood of developing breast fibromatosis.
+The causes of fibromatosis of the mammary gland are that all these pathological transformations occur as a result of hormonal imbalance in the woman's body.
+The level of estradiol, estrogen, testosterone, progesterone, prolactin changes cyclically due to sexual development, menstruation, pregnancy, menopause.
+And not only the ovaries, which produce estrogens, work in this system, but also the pituitary gland, which synthesizes luteotropic hormone and prolactin.
+The thyroid gland, responsible for the production of thyroxine and triiodothyronine, which regulate the state of metabolism, also participates in it.
+So a decrease in thyroid function (hypothyroidism) can significantly increase the likelihood of developing fibromatosis of the mammary gland.

 Where does it hurt?

-• a blood test for hormone levels;
+• blood test for hormone levels;

-• ultrasound examination (ultrasound) of the breast;
+• ultrasound examination (US) of the mammary gland;

-• X-ray computed tomography (CT);
+• X-ray computed tomography (XCT);

 • MRI (if necessary - MRI with dynamic contrast);

-• ductography (radiography with the introduction of a contrast agent into the milk ducts
+• ductography (radiography with the introduction of a contrast agent into the milk ducts)

 • to identify their pathology);